wsteenbeek/woutersteenbeeknl-website/content/post/r-packages-license/index.md

 <img src="r-packages-license-figures/unnamed-chunk-6-1.png" width="672" />

 While there are a few Task Views with a good proportion of packages with non-GPL licenses, many are dominated by GPL.
 Maybe I'll dive more deeply into the different GPL licenses in a future blog post, but for now I'll keep them lumped together.
 I'll select and plot the nine Task Views with the lowest number of GPL-licensed packages.
-Because they differ substantially in # of packages, I plot the waffle charts as proportions instead of raw counts:

 ```r